EmilPopovic/Projekt-Gaj/README.md

 pip install library-name
 ```

 You will also need ffmpeg.

+### Setting up FFmpeg

+#### Step 1: Download FFmpeg

-You can get ffmpeg [here](https://www.gyan.dev/ffmpeg/builds/).
+- You can get ffmpeg [here](https://www.gyan.dev/ffmpeg/builds/).
+- Download the latest git master branch build (ending in `.7z`).
+- Extract the downloaded zip to `C:\\ffmpeg`.

+#### Step 2: Add FFmpeg to PATH

+- In your Windows search bar, start typing "Edit system environment variables" and open it.
+- In the bottom right corner click on "Environment Variables...".
+- In the "System variables" menu double click on "Path".
+- Click on "New" and write `C:\ffmpeg\bin`.
+- Click "OK" on all windows.

 ### Creating a Discord bot client

+### Creating a database

 ### Setting up a Spotify app

+If you want to do this on your own, you will need to note down your `refresh_token` and the `base64_encoded_string`.

 A step by step guide is provided below, but you can always use the Spotify for Developers Web API [documentation](https://developer.spotify.com/documentation/web-api/tutorials/getting-started) for more information or clarification.